Chilledheart/yass/README.md

 - Safe memory layout, tested against [Address Sanitizer][asan].

 ## License
-It is dual-licensed with GPLv2 and Boost Software License.
+It is licensed with GPLv2.

 ## Crypto
 ### Ciphers for fips modules